History of rail transport in Japan: Stage 4, 1987–present: The current situation

 After the privatization, the JR Group companies tried to improve their services, some of them being successful.
 At the same time, many local lines with lower ridership closed, since JRs are now private companies.
 Decades after motorization, railways in the countryside, often inconvenient with infrequent services, became less important for locals.
-The share of railways in total passenger kilometers fell from 66.7 percent in 1965 to 42 percent in 1978 and 29.8 percent in 1990.
+The share of railways in total passenger kilometres fell from 66.7 percent in 1965 to 42 percent in 1978 and 29.8 percent in 1990.

 Fierce competition between railway operators put a great emphasis on efficiency, possibly more so than safety.
 Some think the Amagasaki derailment in 2005, which killed more than 100 passengers, is the result of such a trend.

 Rail transport in Japan retains its reputation for efficiency, capacity, punctuality, and technology through continuous improvements.
 The Port Liner, one of the first Automated guideway transit systems in the world, opened in 1981.
 In 1988 the zairaisen (3'6" gauge) networks of Hokkaido and Shikoku were connected to Honshu following the opening of the Seikan Tunnel (the longest railway tunnel in the world until 2016) and the Great Seto Bridge, with the Shinkansen network extended to Hakodate following the dual-gauging of the Seikan Tunnel in 2016.
 SCMaglev reached its world record speeds of 581 km/h in 2003 and 603 km/h in 2015, while the much slower Linimo, debuted in 2005, is the first maglev metro in the world.

 The development of Japan since 1872 is analogous to that of its rail network.
-Over this period, railways became the most important means of transport – especially for the movement of passengers – and they retain this role in the larger cities today.
+Over this period, railways became the most important means of transport – especially for the movement of passengers – and they retain this role in larger cities today.
 With many suburban cities having been developed by railway operators, the unchallenged importance of rail is something unique in the world.